raspberrypilearning/quest-seeker/en/step_2.md

 Add a UI TextMeshPro to the Quest Seeker GameObject for the message offereing the quest.

 You can add another UI TextMeshPro to the same canvas with the name of the Quest Giver NPC if you like.

 --- /task ---

---- task ---
-Add a UI TextMesh Pro Button to the same canvas and give it the text 'Accept'.

---- /task ---